GoosefleetEO/aa-memberaudit/README.md

 ### Compliance Groups

-The compliance group feature enables you to link service access with having all characters added to Member Audit.
-Compliance groups are special Alliance Auth groups, which are automatically assigned to compliant users and revoked from non compliant users.
-A user is compliant when the following two criteria are both true:
+The compliance group feature enables you to prevent users from accessing services who have not yet added all their characters to Member Audit.
+This can be an effective incentive for users to add all their characters.

+Compliance groups are designated Alliance Auth groups.
+Once enabled they are automatically assigned to compliant users and revoked from non compliant users.

+A user is compliant when the following two criterias are both true:

 - User has access to Member Audit (i.e. has the access permission)
 - User has registered all his characters to Member Audit

-Once this feature is enabled a user will be informed through a notification once he gains are looses his compliance status.
-The feature is enabled as soon as at least one group is defined as compliance group.
+The feature is enabled when at least one group is designated as compliance group.
+Once enabled a user will be informed through a notification when he gains are looses his compliance status.

 Service access can be linked to compliance by assigning the permissions to the compliance groups.